Ninja-Squad/data-discovery/README.md

 ### TL;DR

+You can use the `./scripts/index.sh` file as described in the section "UNIX/BSD or macOS".
+Or, if you're adventurous with Docker you can try the following.

 Data (from master branch) indexing to your local Elasticsearch is done using the following command.
 Note that your local Elasticsearch instance should be already runing using `docker-compose up`:

 ```sh